schellenberg/computerscience20/_sources/Python/Overview/Microbit.rst

 Time Module
 ------------

 Sometimes, we'd like to wait a bit before running the next command in a Python program.
-To do this, we can ``import time``, then use the ``.sleep()`` function.
+To do this, we can ``import time``, then use the ``sleep()`` function.
 An example is below:

 .. activecode:: time-sleep-1
     :nocodelens: